konsumer/template-templates/README.md

 We regret having to break this bad news to you, but your cat died.

-Signed Your Eternal Friends at MegaCorp,
+Signed Your Eternal Friends at MetaCortex,
 Agent Smith
 */